lbonanomi/silicone-tape/README.md

 ## How would I run this?

 If you're using GitHub Enterprise, pop this up on any internal host that can be reached by a GHE webhook and send email.

-For GitHub.com, I prefer AWS.

-## Wheres the code?

-Waiting on a cleanup before I go public.